crnguyen/Rockbot-Clone-1/README.md

 ---
 - Webpack
 - Ability to upvote a singular artist in the queue
-- Ability to add an artist/song from a search to the queue
+- Ability to add an artist/song from a search to the queue using one of the Write method API calls
 - Auto refresh Now Playing and Queue section every 30 sec
+- Put API key in a .env file
 - Go back and fix syntax of code/remove white spaces/extra comments

 Resources Used